-7.2 - Uniforms - The Employer shall provide uniforms and the laundering and upkeep for all employees who are required to wear uniforms in accordance with the employer's established policies.
+7.2 - Uniforms - The Employer shall provide one uniform free of charge and the laundering and upkeep for all employees who are required to wear uniforms in accordance with the employer's established policies will be provided free of charge.
+Employees will be responsible for any additional uniforms needed.

 7.3 - Regular Rate of Pay - It is specifically agreed by the Union and the Employer that any meals, uniforms, rooms and/or laundering and maintenance of uniforms furnished by the Employer to an employee shall not be considered as part of the employee's regular rate of pay for overtime and wage computation purposes within the meaning of the Wage and Hour Law, and that an employee's regular rate of pay is that rate reflected on the Schedule of Wages in Appendix A.